What Makes a Big Difference to Hangovers?

 Calories in Drinks Affect You the Next Day

-It is good to be mindful about alcohol and enjoy it in moderation.
-I love to have a glass of good wine and especially with dinner.
+It is good to be mindful of alcohol and enjoy it in moderation.
+I love to have a glass of good wine, especially with dinner.

 At parties, I really enjoy a glass of Champagne.